i05nagai/memorandum/language/english_speaking.md

 * level
     * what level of English do you have?
     * what level of player are you?
+    * what level of service will the users expect?
 * aim
     * TinderU App aims to help college students
 * proceed